min2ha/ukwa-site/content/target/40607/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Not just a name on a wall : investigating the lives of Cambridgeshire soldiers

 Project to research the lives of local people using resources held in Cambridgeshire Libraries and Archives such as letters, photographs, documents, maps and newspapers etc.